yasuoka/cvs2gitdump/README.md

 * -a

-  As the default the script will not use the changes in the last 10 minutes because they are not stable if the repository is changing.
-  This option will change this behavior, it will use the entire changes.
+  As the default the script will only use commits 10 minutes older than the most recent commit because recent commits may not stable if the repository is changing.
+This option will change this behavior, it will use the entire commits.

 * -b branch